-Hey there 👋 We heard you need some help setting up Placid + WordPress?
+Hey there!
+We heard you need some help setting up Placid + WordPress?

-Step 1 - Install the WordPress plugin
+Install the Placid WordPress plugin

 Download the plugin in the Plugin & License tab of your project.
 Go to Plugins > Add new in your WordPress admin, and upload the .zip file you just downloaded.
 Install it.

 After finishing the install process, the settings for Placid Images will appear in the sidebar of your admin.

 Copy the license key from the Plugin & License tab in your Placid project to the Settings tab of the plugin.